-Ten Tips On How To Ditch Your Junk Responsibly: Hopefully you’ve been on a spring cleaning, decluttering and house clearing mission since the Coronavirus Pandemic took hold.
+Ten Tips On How To Ditch Your Junk Responsibly: Hopefully, you’ve been on a spring cleaning, decluttering and house clearing mission since the Coronavirus Pandemic took hold.
 I’ve been through every cupboard in my apartment at least twice!
 If you haven’t managed to tackle this task yet, it’s time for that last push before we are footloose and fancy-free again!
-Decluttering is the easy part but getting rid of your rubbish afterwards is another job in itself.
+Decluttering is easy, but getting rid of your rubbish afterwards is another job.
 With the Coronavirus Pandemic, there are restrictions on many services.
 I’ve put together ten tips on how to ditch your junk responsibly.

 Ten Tips On How Ditch Your Junk Responsibly

-Before you begin the decluttering process take a moment to consider how you are going to ditch your junk responsibly.
+Before you begin the decluttering process, take a moment to consider how you are going to ditch your junk responsibly.
 It will help you sort your items into relevant piles depending on their final destination.
 Your trash may be rubbish, useful to other people, worthy of being donated for a charitable cause or sold online.
-Here are a few ideas on how you can dispose of those items you no longer want.
+Here are a few ideas on how to dispose of those items you no longer want.

-2. If you have a few large items to dispose of you can ask your local council to collect these, some charge for the service and you’ll need to check the service is available at the moment.
+2. If you have a few large items to dispose of, you can ask your local council to collect these; some charge for the service, and you’ll need to check the available service.

-4. Items that may be of use to other people can be put in front of your home with a note saying, ‘Please Take Me For Free.’
+4. Items that may be useful to other people can be put in front of your home with a note saying, ‘Please Take Me For Free.’

 6. Vintage and antique furniture can be sold via auction.
 Check online for your local auction house.
 If the item is rare and high value, you may need to travel further afield to a specialist auctioneer.

 7. If you have collections of vintage postcards, photographs, letters, fabrics or journals, you can set up a shop on Etsy.

 Junk Journal Kit from The Junk Journalist at Etsy UK